 - Member of the American Southwest Conference, NCAA Division III

-- Over 224 athletes in 6 Men's and 7 Women's varsity athletic programs
+- 6 Men's and 7 Women's varsity athletic programs

-LETU offers more than 90 academic programs in Aeronautical Science, Engineering & Engineering Technology, Education, Business, the Arts & Sciences and Graduate and Professional Studies.
+LETU offers more than 90 graduate and undergraduate academic programs in Aeronautical Science, Engineering & Engineering Technology, Education, Business and the Arts & Sciences.

 - 81 full-time faculty members